iamzehan/flowers/README.md

 ### Checkout SwaggerUI docs, make sure you go to ```app.py``` and change this line ```app = FastAPI(docs_url=None)``` to ```app = FastAPI(docs_url='/docs')```

     <localhostserver>/docs

+# Go checkout FastAPI over at https://fastapi.tiangolo.com/tutorial/ to know more about the architecture!